 Why are oil prices crashing?

-- The sudden slump in the oil price had begun with the scare brought on by the spread of the coronavirus outbreak, which is expected to have a major adverse impact on the global economy.
+- The sudden decline in the oil price had begun with the scare brought on by the spread of the coronavirus outbreak, which is expected to have a major adverse impact on the global economy.

 - This along with a reduction in factory output and transportation demand has also brought down the overall demand for oil.